particle-iot/docs/src/content/reference/discontinued/gen2-cellular-deprecation.md

 The STM32F2xx microcontroller (MCU) has become unavailable for purchase in the necessary quantities, thus certain SKUs will be deprecated.

-These devices will remain available for now, but will reach end-of-life when the MCU is no longer available.
+These devices will remain available for now, but will be deprecated when the MCU is no longer available.

 | Family | SKU |
 | :--- | | :--- |